 - Faculty interested in transforming their lecture courses may apply for up to $5,000 in course development funds to create a SAIL course.
 For more on how to apply see course proposal information.

 - The SAIL Seminar meets monthly, providing interested faculty with the opportunity to work with colleagues to consider how to teach effectively in this mode.
 Faculty who participate fully will receive an $800 research fund.

 - To prepare Teaching Assistants working with faculty on these courses, CTL offers a SAIL training program, including both pre-semester and in-semester programming.
-TAs working in SAIL courses receive $500 for participating in the full program.
+TAs working in SAIL courses receive a stipend for participating in the full program.

 For more information or to participate in the SAIL Program, contact Bruce Lenthall.